Do hormones affect the accumulation and distribution of fat on the human body?

 What about low testosterone in men or the conversion of testosterone to estrogen in a process called “aromatization” which leads to upper body or trunk fat making men appear to have excess breast tissue? https://academic.oup.com/…/Sex-Steroid-Hormones-Upper-Body-…

-One thing I will express in more detail regarding the 12 point system is that not all locations of measurement factor equally in the science that supports them.
+One thing I will express in more detail regarding the 12 point body composition system (RATDP) is that not all locations of measurement factor equally in the science that supports them.
 For example the science on the fat that accumulates around the knees and calf is pretty thin right now which is why it is has slightly less emphasis in our algorithms as it would have to be really bad to pop up as a priority issue to be looked at and addressed.
 We emphasize those areas that are well documented scientifically and that we believe have some macro solutions to addressing the potential problems.
-But like I said this is an entire course which we are working to develop along with our methods and platform and eventually teach to others along with the several other scientifically valid solutions and technologies mentioned above.
+But like I said this is an entire course which we constantly evolving as science changes along with our methods and platform that we teach to others along with the several other scientifically valid solutions and technologies mentioned above.

 In general, this is just the tip of the iceberg and as such it is an over simplification of a complicated subject but we believe fat deposits can indeed be one of several ways to assess an individual and form a basis for a methodology to move them back to a path of health.